everydaycloud/CFGfinalproject_yogastudio/README.md

 # CFGfinalproject_yogastudio

-#A project aiming to design a sample website.
+#A project aiming to design a sample yoga studio website.